tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

 After you've filled in and sent the form, you'll receive a confirmation e-mail.
 Click on the link to verify your e-mail address and set your password.

-## Install Zeebe Modeler

-The Zeebe Modeler is a desktop application for modeling Zeebe Workflows with BPMN.
-Download the [latest release](https://github.com/zeebe-io/zeebe-modeler/releases) and start the application.

 ## Login to your Camunda Cloud account

 ### Visit [https://camunda.io](https://camunda.io)